(Courtesy of Etan J. Tal via Wikimedia Commons)

 A Definition of NVC:

-Perhaps two of my favorite, and most often shared, videos of Marshall Rosenberg on 1) the “wolf show” (above) and 2) self-empathy utilizing Focusing (below).
+One of my favorite, and most often shared, videos of Marshall Rosenberg as to self-empathy utilizing Focusing (below).

 At the seven minute mark (of the YouTube above) Marshall says, “Deep breath.
 You see… Now this giraffe is glad that it has practiced focusing because it’s spent a lot of time learning how to get in touch with its feelings and needs and it can give itself some emergency first aid empathy right now to deal with what’s going on so that it can then focus its attention on the other person again.”
 (Note Inner Relationship Focusing’s Ann Weiser Cornell is seated beside Marshall Rosenberg.)